 Did you know that Shopify was the first big e-commerce platform to implement DevOps tools in their business?
 The story starts in 2016.
 At that time, a Canadian company was running Shopify’s services everywhere using physical servers.
 The business was very successful, but manual management and inability to scale slowed down the platform, forcing people to wait.
 The level of their technology was on par with a collection of rusty knobs—they just didn’t work the way they needed to!

 The Shopify team recognized that they needed to focus creating on infrastructure and an automated system that would work every time.
-They decided that Kubernetes was the best solution.
+They decided that hire DevOps developers to implement Kubernetes was the best solution.
 They implemented it into their business because it was open source and capable of easily scaling the platform without increasing RAM and processor power.
 After making changes, their page’s speed of response increased.
 Through this change, Shopify cut down their expenses on infrastructure significantly while also reducing the number of resources necessary to keep the page running.

 FOR REFFERENCE: SHOPIFY is a Canadian e-commerce company that offers a platform for online stores.
 Shopify has over 7000 employees.
 Every year, the company processes over $50 billion in transactions.
 The platform receives over 100,000 requests per second during peak demand.